How Did Chris Paul Do Against The Pacers Last Season?

-Chris Paul Of The Phoenix Suns Surprising Stats Against The Indiana Pacers Last Season
+Chris Paul Of The Phoenix Suns Surprising Shooting Numbers Against The Indiana Pacers Last Season

-Chris Paul of the Phoenix Suns had a stellar season averaging 16.4 points, grabbing 4.5 rebounds and dishing out 8.9 assists per game.
+Last season for the Phoenix Suns, Chris Paul had a stellar season averaging 16.4 points, grabbing 4.5 rebounds and dishing out 8.9 assists per game.

 He also led the team to the NBA Finals, which was the first time the 11-time All-Star made the final round of the NBA Playoffs.